mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

-A character who makes a successful Athletics check can reduce the effective distance fallen for the purposes of calculating damage by a number of metres equal to the Effect of his check.
+A character who makes a successful Athletics check can reduce the effective distance fallen for the purposes of calculating damage by a number of meters equal to the Effect of his check.

 FATIGUE
 A character can become fatigued in several ways: